 Another option is to find a usage-based auto insurance company.
 Usage-based insurance programs calculate your insurance rate by only considering your driving record and can lead to cheap auto insurance.
 Some of these are offered through larger insurance companies, so there are some low-income car insurance options that could work for you.

-Of the six companies ranked for cheapest car insurance in this article, most offer some form of usage-based auto insurance:
+All of the six companies ranked for cheapest car insurance in this article offer some form of usage-based auto insurance:

 - State Farm offers a similar program called Drive Safe & Save.

 Is the cheapest car insurance the best?

 Although price is an important factor, what you get for the premium is just as important.

 Sometimes, cheap insurance may come with limitations or conditions that may cost you in the long run, like liability coverage with a high deductible ($1,500 for example).
 If you get into an accident, you’ll have to pay the first $1,500 of damages before your insurance kicks in.

 Another pitfall to look for when searching for cheap auto insurance is coverage with low limits.
 For example, property damage liability insurance with a $10,000 deductible is probably cheap, but if you’re in an accident with moderate damages to another vehicle, you would be responsible for repairs over the $10,000 coverage, out-of-pocket.

 To save on your car insurance, get quotes from several insurers to compare.
 Take advantage of discounts like automatic payments, or vehicle safety equipment discounts.
 Choose a higher deductible to drop your premium price down.